Quantitative-Conservation-Lab/Doll_etal_2022_JournalofInsectConservation/README.md

-# Using structured decision making to guide habitat restoration for butterflies
+# Using structured decision making to guide habitat restoration for butterflies: a case study of Oregon silverspots

 ### Doll CF, Converse SJ, Edwards CB, and Schultz CB